JabRef/jabref/docs/decisions/0026-synchronization.md

 #### Pulling

 The clients asks the server for a list of documents that changed since the last checkpoint.
 (Creating a checkpoint is explained further below.)
 The server responses with a batched list of these entries together with their `Revision` information.
+These entries could also be tombstones.
 Each batch includes also a checkpoint `To` that has the meaning "all changes to this point in time are included in the current batch.

 Once the pull doesn't give any further changes, the client switches to a event-based strategy and observes new changes by subscribing to the event bus provided by the server.
 (This is more an implementation detail than a conceptual difference.)